igardiet/endrix/README.md

 - Advanced Player component
 - Stripe recurring payment integration
 - How to write POST, GET, and DELETE routes in route handlers (app/api)
-- How to fetch data in server React components by directly accessing the database (WITHOUT API! like Magic!)
+- How to fetch data in server React components by directly accessing the database
 - Handling relations between Server and Child components in a real-time environment
 - Cancelling Stripe subscriptions